-In setting the remuneration packages for FY2023, the Board and the Remuneration and Nominations Committee considered a number of factors including Group performance, current market practice, external benchmarking, and the skills and experience required for, and complexity and responsibilities of, the roles.
-The Company benchmarks its Remuneration Packages for Executive KMP against the companies comprising the ASX 51-150 and the ASX 76-125 indices.
-The Group's policy in relation to executive remuneration is to target total remuneration levels (i.e. fixed pay plus the maximum opportunity under the Variable Reward Plan) at a level between the 60^{th} and 75^{th} percentile of peers.
+In setting the remuneration packages for FY2024, the Board and the Remuneration and Nominations Committee considered a number of factors including Group performance, current market practice, and the skills and experience required for, and complexity and responsibilities of, the roles.
+The Company benchmarks its remuneration packages for Executive KMP against the companies comprising the ASX 51 - 150 and the ASX 76 - 125 indices.
+The Group's policy in relation to executive remuneration is to target total remuneration levels (i.e. fixed pay plus the maximum opportunity under the Variable Reward Plan) at a level between the 60th and 75th percentile of peers.
 This is because the Board believes executive reward should approach top quartile outcomes if the challenging targets set under the incentive plans are achieved.

 The Remuneration and Nominations Committee also considered current market conventions with regard to the splits between fixed remuneration and incentive elements.
-The package splits for FY2023 were as follows:
+The remuneration packages for Executive KMP for FY2024 were as follows: